petrroll/mff-stuff/EVA2/notes.md

 Modifications of EA for dynamic f.l:
 - diploid (two sets of chromozones) representation can an work as long-term memory
+    - hard to actually create a useful diploid representation / operators
     - most EAs work with haploid representation

 - f.t. detection based methods: if average fitness in population goes down (-> possible f.l change)